BruntonUWBio/FaceMapper/README.md

 XMLTransformer turns a CSV (outputted by FaceMapperFrame) or a .pts file into an xml format usable by Dlib
 ### Command Line Arguments
 - -g flag for including dots marked as guess in FaceMapper tool
+- -t flag transforms all images.
+Currently, it saves a copy of each image wth the brightness tweaked and adds this to the training data.
+This argument is recommended for improving accuracy.
 ## face_landmark_detection
 Contains some tweaks to Dlib's packaged face landmark detection script.
 ### Features